 Black seed oil has been on my radar for some time, especially since clinical trials started being published, revealing some possible benefits for those of us with Hashimoto’s thyroiditis.
 Some readers and clients in my community have asked about black seed oil, as they have heard about it being used for its medicinal properties and have been curious about it.
 One Root Cause Reset member recommended it for seasonal allergies.
 My curiosity was piqued, and I wanted to look into black seed oil and its effects on the thyroid, for my community.

 Black seed oil has been touted as a “cure for everything except for death!”.
 I personally had a chance to use it myself twice in 2018, after the birth of my son.
 The first time I used black seed oil was to help support lactation.
 Black seed oil is an herb that is safe to use while breastfeeding.
-It’s actually considered a galactagogue, which means it can help to increase milk supply.
-[1]
+It’s actually considered a galactagogue, which means it may help increase one’s milk supply.* [1]

 Around four months after the birth of my son, I started to experience hair loss and new food sensitivities.
 I also found that my voice was becoming more hoarse.
 I tested my thyroid antibodies and they were elevated above 100 IU/mL — my Hashimoto’s was no longer in remission!
 (Under 100 IU/mL is considered in remission by many professionals.)
 While the antibodies weren’t as high as when I had started my journey (over 2000 IU/mL), I was concerned.
 I wasn’t sure if the Hashimoto’s was flaring up, or if it was postpartum thyroiditis.
 Luckily, I knew a thing or two about reducing Hashimoto’s antibodies and getting Hashimoto’s back into remission (the same principles apply to postpartum thyroiditis). 😉